Chipotle Agrees to Pay $15 Million to Settle a Two Year Long Overtime Pay Lawsuit

 Seek Legal Assistance Today

-If your employer has failed to pay your earned wages, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer has failed to pay your earned wages, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.